TuanAnh0108/Internal-Assessment/CriteriaC.md

 output = random.sample(range(numberOfVocab), numberOfVocab)
 ```

-Next I will write to the table with the random english words
+Next I will write data to the table with the random english words by using `tableWidget.setItem(row,0,item)` to write the `item` to the cell at `row = row, col = 0`.
+The reason for the column = 0 is that because the quiz will only display the Enlgish word for the students in the first column and the cells in the second column will be empty so that the users can input new words when taking the quiz.
+Also I will append the English words and their Japanese words into two arrays so that I can use these two arrays to check the answers after they submit their quizzes.

 ```.py
 # Array for storing random english words